A Guide To The Methods, Benefits & Problems of The Interpretation of Data

 - Remedy: Be careful with the way your data is visualized.
 Be respectful and realistic with axes to avoid misinterpretation of your data.
 See below how the Fox News chart looks when using the correct axes values.
 This chart was created with datapine's modern online data visualization tool.

-- Digital age example: Imagine you ask 30 people a question and 29 answer “yes” resulting in 95% of the total.
+- Digital age example: Imagine you ask 30 people a question and 29 answers “yes” resulting in 95% of the total.
 Now imagine you ask the same question to 1000 and 950 of them answer “yes”, which is again 95%.
 While these percentages might look the same, they certainly do not mean the same thing as a 30 people sample size is not a significant number to establish a truthful conclusion.

 - Remedy: Researchers say that in order to determine the correct sample size to get truthful and meaningful results it is necessary to define a margin of error that will represent the maximum amount they want the results to deviate from the statistical mean.
-Paired to this, they need to define a confidence level that should be between 90 and 99%.
+Paired with this, they need to define a confidence level that should be between 90 and 99%.
 With these two values in hand, researchers can calculate an accurate sample size for their studies.

 6) Reliability, subjectivity, and generalizability: When performing qualitative analysis, researchers must consider practical and theoretical limitations when interpreting the data.
-In some cases, qualitative research can be considered unreliable because of uncontrolled factors that might or might not affect the results.
+In some cases, this type of research can be considered unreliable because of uncontrolled factors that might or might not affect the results.
 This is paired with the fact that the researcher has a primary role in the interpretation process, meaning he or she decides what is relevant and what is not, and as we know, interpretations can be very subjective.

 Generalizability is also an issue that researchers face when dealing with qualitative analysis.
-As mentioned in the point about small sample size, it is difficult to draw conclusions that are 100% representative because the results might be biased or unrepresentative of a wider population.
+As mentioned in the point about having a small sample size, it is difficult to draw conclusions that are 100% representative because the results might be biased or unrepresentative of a wider population.

-While these factors are mostly present in qualitative research, they can also affect quantitative analysis.
+While these factors are mostly present in qualitative research, they can also affect the quantitative analysis.
 For example, when choosing which KPIs to portray and how to portray them, analysts can also be biased and represent them in a way that benefits their analysis.

 - Digital age example: Biased questions in a survey are a great example of reliability and subjectivity issues.
 Imagine you are sending a survey to your clients to see how satisfied they are with your customer service with this question: “how amazing was your experience with our customer service team?”.
 Here we can see that this question is clearly influencing the response of the individual by putting the word “amazing” on it.